 This assurance engagement was planned and carried out in accordance with VeriSustain.
 The Report has been evaluated against the principles of Materiality, Stakeholder Inclusiveness, Completeness, Responsiveness, Reliability and Neutrality.
-As part of verification we visited ESL head office at Mumbai and MV Kamlesh (Cyprus flag and a 106000 DWT Bulk carrier) at Vadinar, Gujarat to conduct on-site verification.
+As part of verification we visited ESL head office at Mumbai and visited MV Ashok (Cyprus flag and a 10600 DWT Bulk carrier) during its berthing at Hazira, Gujarat to conduct on-site verification.
 During the assurance engagement, we have taken a risk-based approach, i.e. we concentrated our verification efforts on the issues of high material relevance to ESL's business and its key stakeholders.

-As part of the engagement, we have verified the statements and claims made in the Report and assessed the robustness of the underlying data management system, information flow and controls.
+As part of the engagement, we haveverified the statements and claims made in the Report and assessed the robustness of the underlying data management system, information flow and controls.
 In doing so, we have: